basedrhys/I2K-Tutorial/README.md

 Welcome to the **WekaDeeplearning4j** tutorial for I2K (Images to Knowledge) 2020!
 This repo contains the tutorial docs which showcase a number of features within **WekaDeeplearning4j** for image analysis and classification.

+## Asset Pack
+Before you get started, check out the [asset pack download page](./0-asset_pack.md) for instructions on downloading the tutorial asset pack.
+This contains datasets and models you'll need for this tutorial.

 ## Table of Contents

 It is recommended to view these tutorials on the [Github Pages site](https://basedrhys.github.io/I2K-Tutorial/).